Treatment for fibromyalgia

-Pain is the main characteristic complaint reported by Fibromyalgia patients as mentioned earlier.
-This pain can come in different forms, and this includes deep muscular aching pain that could be felt as shooting or stabbing pain and at times may come as a throbbing or burning pain sensation.
-The pain is experienced in the group of muscles that are in constant use.
+As mentioned earlier, pain is the main complaint reported by fibromyalgia patients.
+This pain can come in different forms, including deep muscular aching pain that could be felt as shooting or stabbing pain and, at times, may come as a throbbing or burning pain sensation.
+Pain is experienced in the muscles that are constantly being used.

-Another indicator of Fibromyalgia is fatigue which can be mild but sometimes experienced as an enormous drain of energy which is also referred to as brain fatigue.
-Other features include sleep disturbance which may come as a tired feeling after waking up from sleep, chronic headache, chest pain, and migraine, premenstrual syndrome with a painful period, muscle twitching, morning stiffness, tingling sensation, numbness, dizziness, and impaired coordination.
+Another indicator of fibromyalgia is fatigue, which can be mild but sometimes experienced as an enormous drain of energy, also referred to as brain fatigue.
+Other features include sleep disturbance, which may come as a tired feeling after waking up from sleep; chronic headache; chest pain; migraine; premenstrual syndrome with a painful period; muscle twitching; morning stiffness; tingling sensation; numbness; dizziness; and impaired coordination.